You may think you know about wasabi and how it plays Sushi’s supporting role, but how much do you really know? Today, let’s go back to basics!

 Let’s examine the appeal of wasabi from a variety of angles

 The unique pungency of wasabi is a component called Allyl Isothiocyanate (Also known as mustard oil.
 Hereafter we will refer to it as mustard oil).
 When wasabi is grated, its cells are destroyed and a component called “sinigrin” found inside of those cells is decomposed by enzymes.
 That is the first time it takes the form of mustard oil.
 That’s why the wasabi plant itself isn’t spicy if you lick it.
-The mustard oil has volatility, so it creates a sens of going through your nose the moment you eat it.
-Also, because of the volatility, the spiciness and pungency decreases over time.
+The mustard oil has volatility, so it creates a sense of going through your nose the moment you eat it.
+Also, because of the volatility, the spiciness and pungency decrease over time.

 Actually, daikon radish is from the same Brassicaceae family of plants.
 The spicy feeling you get when eating grated daikon radish is from the exact same components.
 The Karami daikon (hot daikon) is an especially pungent variety, and it has been used as a seasoning in the same way as wasabi for soba noodles.
 Generally, when people around the world think of spiciness, they think of the cayenne pepper, but Japanese people tend to like the mustard oil spice.

 Wasabi is pungent, but it lasts for a very short time and after it passes through the nose, it leaves you with a cool sensation, and there is no feeling of discomfort.
 The stimulation increases your appetite.
 If you drink a hot drink like tea, it resets your palette, making you eager for the next delicious bite.
 Its appearance makes an impact, but it’s actually subtle, it isn’t flashy, but it is unique, practical, effective, with a strong taste.
 It is a really exquisite balance.